kidem42/Tg_bot_receipt_recognition/README.md

 - Send a photo of a receipt directly to the bot
 - Send a document (PDF or image) containing receipt information
 - The bot will process the image, extract receipt data, and respond with the extracted information
+- To add notes to a receipt, simply reply to the bot's message containing the receipt details
+- The bot will confirm that your note has been added with a "✅ Note added successfully to the receipt!" message
 - All files are stored in your Google Drive, and receipt data is recorded in Google Sheets
+- Notes can be added up to 14 days after uploading a receipt

 ## Security